How Using <fieldset> and <legend> Improves SEO & Accessibility

 Best Practices

-To get the most out of <fieldset>
+To get the most out of <fieldset> and <legend>:

 - Use for logical groups – Don't overdo it; only group related fields (e.g., contact info, payment).